Abide – to stay, to remain, to endure, to persevere, to live in. When we abide in Jesus, he abides in us, and we can be fruitful Christians.

 Kingdom of God – Where God rules.
 The sphere of God’s influence, where man happily serves in obedient humility.

-Law – the straight line that illuminates how crooked man is.
+Law – the commandments and rules that are impossible to keep.
+The straight line that illuminates how crooked man is.
 The righteousness that man cannot attain without Christ.
-The rules we cannot keep.

-Legalism – the flawed belief that salvation can be attained by the adherence to rules, rituals, or laws of organized religion.
+Legalism – the flawed belief that adherence to rules, rituals, or laws of organized religion can attain salvation.
 Jesus berated the Jews for their legalism.

 Light – Light is life.
 Light is truth, understanding, morality, and righteousness.
-Read Luke 1:78-79 God is light.
+God is light.

-Logos – the rational principle that governs and develops the universe; the mind of God.
+Logos – the rational principle that governs and develops the universe, the mind of God.
 The divine word or reason incarnate in Jesus Christ.
-John 1:1–4

 Lust -an immoral, illicit, unrighteous, or unholy desire or appetite.

-Mercy – is the release from the penalty or punishment that you deserve.
+Mercy – the release from the penalty or punishment that you deserve.
 This is forgiveness.

 Messiah – the savior or liberator of a group of people.
 The long-awaited promised King and deliverer of the Jewish people.

-Moral – the principles or rules of right conduct or the distinction between right and wrong; ethical.
+Moral – the principles or rules of proper conduct or the distinction between right and wrong; ethical.
 The Christian-Judeo precepts established what is right or wrong many centuries ago.

 Penitent – feeling or showing sorrow and regret for having done wrong; repentant.

-Perdition – a state of eternal punishment and damnation into which a sinful and unpenitent person passes after death.
+Perdition – a state of eternal punishment and damnation into which a sinful and unrepentant person passes after death.

 Profane – characterized by irreverence or contempt for God or sacred principles or things; irreligious.
 Not devoted to holy or religious purposes; unconsecrated; secular (opposed to sacred). unholy; heathen; pagan.

-Propitiation – is a two-part act that involves appeasing the wrath of an offended person and being reconciled to him.
+Propitiation is a two-part act that involves appeasing the wrath of an offended person and reconciling him.

 Redeem, Redeemer, Redemption – to redeem is to buy back, or to recover by payment or other satisfaction, to atone, to expiate (to make amends for, extinguish guilt).
 Man is condemned, waiting for judgment to final damnation.
 His only hope is to be redeemed, to have the price that he owes God be paid by someone else.
 An unrighteous man is incapable of propitiation but can be redeemed by the blood of Jesus Christ.